An equivariant deformation retraction of the Thurston spine: Definitions and conventions

 The cohomological dimension of a group $G$ is

 The mapping class group is known to contain finite index torsion-free subgroups; a discussion is given in Chapter 6 of \cite{FandM}.
+Cohomological dimension is not an exciting invariant of groups with torsion, as it is known that it is always infinite in this case, \cite{Brown}.
 By Serre's theorem, \cite{Brown} Chapter VIII, any finite index torsion-free subgroup of a group has the same cohomological dimension.
 The cohomological dimension of a (and hence any) finite index torsion free subgroup is then called the virtual cohomological dimension.
+In the case of $\Gamma_{g}$, the virtual cohomological dimension was shown in \cite{Harer} to be $4g-5$.